sbreese/jQuery.OrderlyTyper.js/README.md

-## Enhanced version of layervault/jquery.typer.js:  Text phrases are now rotated IN ORDER and not selected at RAMDOM.
+## With OrderlyTyper, text phrases are rotated IN ORDER (and not selected at RAMDOM).
 This prevents the phrases from repeating and losing the interest of the visitor.

 ## Usage
-jquery.typer.js can be used one of two ways:
+jquery.OrderlyTyper.js can be used one of two ways:

 ### Type once with typeTo()